Vmunoz94/Pointers/README.md

 # Pointers
 _____________________________________________
 Simple project.
-Completed in order to learn the fundamentals of pointers and function pointers, which is a variable that java does not have
+Completed in order to learn the fundamentals of pointers and function pointers, which is a data type that java does not have.